 After college, he began studying acting, being cast in several movies, shows and commercials.
 While taking a year off to travel the world, he had an idea which changed the way people would order food for delivery, and began the first West Coast restaurant delivery service in L.A.
 After successfully running and then selling the business, Kevin eventually made his way back to Walnut Creek.

 His Northern California business career has been varied, with long tenures at Entertainment Publications, Microsoft, Yahoo and several technology start-ups.
 During this time, Kevin and his wife Jill began raising their family in the Northgate area of Walnut Creek.
-Darielle graduated from Northgate High School in 2015 and now attends the University of Arizona.
-Shane will be graduating from Northgate in 2018, with hopes of starting a sports broadcasting career in college.
+Darielle graduated from Northgate High School in 2015 and recently graduated from the University of Arizona.
+She is now beginning her marketing career in San Francisco.
+Shane graduated from Northgate in 2018, and is currently attending DVC with hopes of starting a sports broadcasting career.

 Kevin’s involvement as a Community Volunteer started shortly after his move back to Walnut Creek.
 Over 10 years, Kevin coached 15 different youth sports teams.
 And he has put his political science degree and business experience to work serving on City Commissions and community campaigns.